 Simply put, Amazon has a lot of rules, and when you don’t comply with them, you get penalized to make up for their losses.

-Understand the types of Amazon chargebacks below to take the first step to getting back on track:
+Understand the types of Amazon chargebacks below to take the first step to get back on track:

 How to avoid these chargebacks?